Gastroscopy – The Procedure Explained

 What must I remember?

-• If you are unable to keep your appointment please notify the endoscopy department as soon as possible.
-Telephone numbers are given at the beginning of this leaflet.
+• If you are unable to keep your appointment, please notify the endoscopy department as soon as possible.
+Telephone numbers are given at the beginning of this booklet.

 • Follow the instructions about stopping food and drink or your procedure may be postponed.